 day.
 As it was a Bank Holiday on the following Monday, that left Tuesday or Wednesday.
 I said the latter as it gave me time to

 I visited my wife's burial plot and was distraught to find it was a concrete bunker.

-Greek funeral paraphernalia.
-He faxed the British Consulate a copy of my wife's death certificate and also her passport
+funeral paraphernalia.
+He faxed the British Consulate a copy of my wife's death certificate and also her passport details and then

-due to the narrow roads in the village.
-We arrived at the cemetery and waited for the Greek priest, who, although he
+narrow roads in the village.
+We arrived at the cemetery and waited for the Greek priest, who, although he had been contacted

 After a short trip back to the UK to visit family and friends who were unable to attend the funeral due to the speed of the